webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - manage costs by organizing data based on **how frequently it will be accessed** and **how long it will be retained**.
     - data **storage cost decrease** and **access cost increases** as tier gets **cooler**.
     - data cost to transfer(replicate to another region, move out of Azure, per-gigabyte charge).
-    - Hot, Cool, Cold transfer happens immediately.
-Archive takes time.
+    - Hot, Cool, Cold transfer happens **immediately**. **Archive takes time**.
     - Hot: immediate access. highest storage cost, lowest access cost. frequently accessed.
-    - Cool: immediate access. infrequently accessed. retained at least 30 days.
+    - Cool: immediate access. infrequently accessed. retained at least 30 days. early deletion penalty.
-    - Cold: immediate access. infrequently accessed. retained at least 90 days.
+    - Cold: immediate access. infrequently accessed. retained at least 90 days. early deletion penalty.
     - Archive: **Data in the Archive storage tier is stored offline and must be rehydrated to the Cool or Hot tier before it can be accessed.** This process can take up to 15 hours. infrequent access. retained at least 180 days.
     - Hot -> cool: incurs a **write** charge for all data.
     - Cool -> Hot: incurs **read** charge for all data.